FAQ

 • Funding Report (including proof of funding)

-71. How long does it take Spectrum to pay an integrated stop loss claim?
+56. How long does it take Spectrum to pay an Integrated Stop Loss claim?

-Spectrum pays all eligible integrated claims within four working days of receipt of a complete integrated claim submission.
+Spectrum pays all eligible integrated claims within four business days of receipt of a complete integrated claim submission.
 All integrated claims are sent by overnight courier.

-72. Does Spectrum issue the stop loss contract to the employer or the Plan?
+58. Does Spectrum issue the stop loss contract to the employer or the plan?

 The following information is required prior to issuing the stop loss contract: